tdnphantom/wazuh-dynamic-agent/README.md

 # Wazuh Dynamic Agent Deployment Scripts
-A collection of simple yet effective scripts to automate the deployment of the Wazuh agent on multiple operating systems These scripts automatically detect the machine's hostname and use it as the WAZUH_AGENT_NAME during installation, making them ideal for bulk deployments
+A collection of simple yet effective scripts to automate the deployment of the Wazuh agent on multiple operating systems These scripts automatically detect the machine's hostname and use it as the `WAZUH_AGENT_NAME` during installation, making them ideal for bulk deployments

 # Features
 Dynamic Hostname: Automatically registers the agent with the computer's hostname
-Cross-Platform: Provides scripts for:Windows (PowerShell)Debian-based Linux (e.g., Ubuntu, Debian)RPM-based Linux (e.g., CentOS, RHEL, Fedora)
+Cross-Platform: Provides scripts for Windows (PowerShell), Debian-based Linux (e.g., Ubuntu, Debian), RPM-based Linux (e.g., CentOS, RHEL, Fedora)
 Unattended Installation: Runs silently without requiring user input Automated Service Start: Enables and starts the Wazuh agent service right after installation
 User-Friendly: Includes a simple "loading" animation for better feedback during execution